 Have you ever made sprouted wheat bread in your breadmaker?
 It is every bit as good as traditional wheat bread!

 I will admit that I really LOVE fresh bread.
 The kind that smells so good baking and that you can slice while it’s still warm and top with butter which melts all over it.
 And maybe a little raw honey or homemade strawberry preserves.
 Mmmm….am I making your mouth water yet?

 I had been making whole wheat bread in my breadmaker for years.
-I made the switch because I was frustrated with some of the ingredients that I found in store bought breads and wanted to make bread that I was comfortable eating because I knew exactly what was in it.
+I made the switch because I was frustrated with some of the ingredients that I found in store-bought bread and wanted to make bread that I was comfortable eating because I knew exactly what was in it.
 And I had perfected my traditional wheat bread in the breadmaker.
-When I first learned about sprouted grains I wanted to challenge myself to make a breadmaker bread that work with sprouted wheat.
-The two different types of flours work very differently and so I had to try a few different times to get one that worked in the breadmaker!
+When I first learned about sprouted grains I wanted to challenge myself to make a breadmaker bread that works with sprouted wheat.
+The two different types of flour work very differently and so I had to try a few different times to get one that worked in the breadmaker!

 Working with sprouted wheat

 So, as promised, here is the recipe for homemade bread that I made in my breadmaker.
 I have tried it with a couple of different options, but this is my favorite!
-I purchase the sprouted wheat flour that I used in the recipe in bulk online.
+I purchase the sprouted wheat flour that I used in the recipe in bulk online from To Your Health Sprouted Flour Company.
 This bread is not too dense and is perfect for sandwiches!
 You can actually use molasses in place of the honey in this recipe and it is also very yummy!